TAFE at school

 When you finish your TVET course you’ll receive a nationally-recognised Certificate or Statement of Attainment.

-See the Sydney TAFE TVET Course Guide online.
+See the TAFE NSW TVET Course Guide online.

 Does TVET contribute to my HSC or ATAR?